-If you completed your undergraduate degree at UMGC with a major in computer networks and cybersecurity, a vertical pathway between UMGC undergraduate and graduate programs in cybersecurity allows you to earn 6 credits toward the Master of Science in Cloud Computing Architecture, Cyber Operations, Cybersecurity Management and Policy, Cybersecurity Technology, or Digital Forensics and Cyber Investigation or a certificate in Cloud Computing and Networking, Cyber Operations, Cybersecurity Management and Policy, Cybersecurity Technology, or Digital Forensics and Cyber Investigation.
+If you completed your undergraduate degree at UMGC with a major in cybersecurity techonology, a vertical pathway between UMGC undergraduate and graduate programs in cybersecurity allows you to earn 6 credits toward the Master of Science in Cloud Computing Systems, Cyber Operations, Cybersecurity Management and Policy, Cybersecurity Technology, or Digital Forensics and Cyber Investigation or a certificate in Cloud Computing and Networking, Cyber Operations, Cybersecurity Management and Policy, Cybersecurity Technology, or Digital Forensics and Cyber Investigation.

-To be eligible for the pathway, you must have completed CMIT 495 Current Trends and Projects in Computer Networks and Cybersecurity no earlier than spring 2019.
+To be eligible for the pathway, you must have completed CMIT 495 Current Trends and Projects in Computer Networks and Cybersecurity.
 If eligible, you may be awarded credit for CBR 600 Communicating, Problem Solving, and Leading in Cybersecurity or DCL 600T Decisive Thinking, Communicating, and Leading in Technology Fields.
 Either CBR 600 or DCL 60T is the only course for which credit may be granted through the vertical pathway.